deepakbharani/Stock_Valuation_Bot/README.md

 This Subclass helps to calculate the Liquidity ratios such as
 - Current Ratio
 - Cash Ratio
-- Operating Cashflow Ratio
-with the data which are now available as a dataframe from Base class method 'listformatter'
+- Operating Cashflow Ratio, with the data which are now available as a dataframe from Base class method 'listformatter'

 # Plotter.py
 A Class which is to plot the results from calculations and the data